 The more I watched this polyphonic film, the more I questioned who is the real hero.
 Eventually, I decided this movie is less about Arthur or Merlin or Lancelot or anything they represent and more about someone else.
-I am no film buff so perhaps this was noticed by more astute observers upon first screenings but it only became apparent to me over time.

 The story of Excalibur is a better tale about Perceval.
 One of the Knights of the Round Table, many people do not remember his name.

 The more you think about it the more you realize he is the only character worth a damn in the whole film.
 And he is not introduced until the middle.